mbforbes/website-3/posts/blog/2022-11-27-praise-critique-digital-gardens.md

 [^myself]: Though I maintain that I write primarily for myself, this is never completely true when you're posting online.
 Despite my best efforts, it's always a bit disappointing when nobody reads the thing you poured dozens of hours into.

 Could the digital garden be the solution to my woes?
 I could transform my entire site into growing posts, all visible in their work-in-progress glory.
 It would take some ontology reshuffling, but it could remove the biggest friction barrier to my posting.
-The pursuit of quality, [forever present]({{ "/posts/appropriate-quality/" | url }}) and [long paralyzing]({{ "/posts/paralysis/" | url }})... could it be vanquished by making it a first-class citizen.
+The pursuit of quality, [forever present]({{ "/posts/appropriate-quality/" | url }}) and [long paralyzing]({{ "/posts/paralysis/" | url }})... could it be vanquished by making it a first-class citizen?

 ## The Problem with Digital Gardens